uf-mil/mil/docs/software/getting_started.md

 ### Join the Github organization
 In order to contribute code, you need to be in the [uf-mil Github organization](https://github.com/uf-mil).
-First create an acount if you do not have one, then ask someone in MIL / on Slack to invite you.
+First create an account if you do not have one, then ask someone in MIL / on Slack to invite you.

 ## Viewing simulation